-- Having your private key read by an unauthorized party: If an unauthorized party gains read access to a private key, they can issue unauthorized certificates and revoke authorized certificates under that key.
-While this is definitely a problem on a branch key, it's an absolute disaster on a root key, where the recourse of revoking and re-issuing is MUCH more complicated.
+If an unauthorized party gains read access to a private key, they can issue unauthorized certificates and revoke authorized certificates under that key.
+While this is definitely a problem at the intermediate level, it's an absolute disaster on the root level, where the recourse of revoking and re-issuing is MUCH more complicated.
 This is why we insist on encrypting our keys wherever possible, as an attacker must first defeat the encryption on any key that they have managed to acquire before making use of it.
 Brute-forcing technologies have made that easier today than ever before.

-- Having your private key deleted by an unauthorized party: While not quite as bad as our first point, if a private key is deleted anywhere along the chain, the area under that point is effectively immutable by your organization.
+While not quite as bad as our first point, if a private key is deleted anywhere along the chain, the area under that point is effectively immutable by your organization.
 This means that no additional keys or revocation lists can be issued.
-While this isn't a horrible deal for a branch key, it's a big problem for a root key.
+While this isn't a horrible deal for an intermediate key, it's a big problem for a root key.

 We will discuss these later on as the methods of combating them become relevant.

-Step 1: Setup the Branch Keys & CSRs
+Step 1: Setup the Intermediate Keys & CSRs

-While this may seem like it's being done out of order, we actually want to initialize our branch key-pair before we set up our root key-pair.
-This is because we'll be able to create and transfer the branch CSR and the OpenSSL configuration into our air-gapped laptop on a USB drive, perform our operations, and then transfer our newly issued certificates back out via the same USB drive.
+While this may seem like it's being done out of order, we actually want to start setting up our intermediate certificate before we set up our root certificate.
+This is because we'll be able to create and transfer the intermediate CSR and the OpenSSL configuration into our air-gapped laptop on a USB drive, perform our operations, and then transfer our newly issued certificates back out via the same USB drive.

-We will be running our CA's branch key-pair from a minimally exposed SmartOS Zone hosted on a secure hypervisor.
+We will be running our CA's intermediate certificate from a minimally exposed SmartOS Zone hosted on a secure hypervisor.
 For the rest of this example, we'll be using a fresh

 base-64-lts instance with a limit of 128 MB of memory and 1-2GB quota.
 Networking is optional and depends on your context.